Pranav082001/Bank-Transaction-Categorization-Fold/README.md

 2) Bert_embedding+Random Forest- \
       a) Used bert to extract contextual information from the input text and then passed the embedding vectors throught random forest.
+b) I was expecting this approach would work better.
+But it did not.
+The reason was data was very less and vocabulary was also different.
+Because of lack of data could not train the tokenizer which would have gained the knowledge of the keywords like POS, MPS...

 ## Data-
 1) The data was not sufficient for the for training as well as evaluation.
 So manuall generated couple of examples. \